Culture of Houston: Hip-hop

 slang and sound which does not "translate" in other regions.
 Many DJs like to severely slow down music and repeat lines several times, a style known as "chopped and screwed".
 The originator of "Chopped and Screwed" style music was the late Dj Screw.
 Screw began making this type of music while under the influence of promethazine with codeine cough syrup, the drinking of which is now heavily popularized in hip-hop culture.
 Westhoff says that the style, which slurs the speeches of the rappers, gives the music an "extraterrestrial quality."
 Bounce music also became popular in Houston in the aftermath of Hurricane Katrina.
+The popular music genre of Phonk mostly originated in Houston and in the city of Memphis, however the sub genre of drift phonk has its origins from Russia.

 Country music

 Houston has a country music scene.

 Zydeco

 Zydeco was developed in Houston by black Creole people that crossed the Sabine River from southwest Louisiana in the mid-20th century.